 - Keathley and Rooker, 40 Questions about Creation and Evolution

 - Jeremy M. Kimble, 40 Questions about Church Membership and Discipline

-- Edwards and Matthews, 40 Questions about Women in Ministry
+- Sue Edwards and Kelley Mathews, 40 Questions Women in Ministry

 NB: Thanks to Kregel Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.